anh1901/Yellow-Moon-Shop/README.md

 # Yellow Moon Shop
  A small shop selling cake for Mid Lunar Event
-Using JSP, Servlet, with Google login, and Paypal online payment.
+Using JSP, Servlet, with Google login, and Paypal online payment.(My Paypal have been removed.)